yuverris/blanc/README.md

 }; // can also use blocks, by default a null is returned unless if there is a return statement
 ```

-# Functions
+## Functions
-functions are prefixed with the `fnc` keyword
+function definition starts with the `fnc` keyword, like
 ```blanc
 fnc get_1() {
     return 1;